Prussian Heritage Image Archive

-The Prussian Heritage Image Archive (Bildarchiv Preußischer Kulturbesitz or 'bpk') is an agency of the Prussian Cultural Heritage Foundation.
+The Prussian Heritage Image Archive (Bildarchiv Preußischer Kulturbesitz or 'bpk') is an agency of the Prussian Cultural Heritage Foundation, which will be dissolved on June 30, 2026.
 The archive is housed at the Otto Nagel-Haus in Berlin and offers photographs, cartoons and drawings in the fields of history, culture and fine arts.
 The collection also contains the personal estates, archives and portfolios of many famous photographers who documented life in Germany.
 Organizationally, the archive is a division of the Berlin State Library.

 History

 The core of the collection was built in 1966 from the historical picture library of Hermann Handke.
 This stock consists of about 1 million daguerrotypes, talbotypes, photographic prints, negatives, engravings and lithographs.
 Through targeted acquisitions, donations and estate gifts, bpk's collection has grown to over 12 million photographs today and is one of the largest in Europe.

 The Collection

 Photographs documenting contemporary German history form the vast majority of the collection.
 Photographs of works of fine arts and culture from famous museums around the world are the second main focus.